Parish Disability Resources

 We have three models available flexible to the specific needs of your organization: Traditional Model, Virtual/Hybrid Model and Healthcare Model.
 Read more about each program on their website.

-Individuals with intellectual and developmental disabilities (IDD) experience loss and grieve for lost loved ones, just like everyone does.
+• I Love You-When Someone you Love Dies and Healing the Hurtis a resource to assist individuals with intellectual and developmental disabilities (IDD) experience loss and grieve for lost loved ones, just like everyone does.
 When that person has a hard time communicating how they feel or processing complicated emotions, it makes it more difficult.
-I Love You-When Someone you Love Dies and Healing the Hurt is a resource to assist these individuals in their grief

 Mental Health Resources